A Moving Picture

 When The Great Danish Encyclopedia issued its sixth volume in 1996, the extensive national encyclopedia had reached the entry words “Erna” and “fracture” and all that was between the two – which included the entry word “farvefotografi” meaning “colour photograph” in Danish.
 A detailed graphic representation and a photograph depicting a man surrounded by paint buckets accompanied the short article.

 The photograph was out on loan from the Round Tower’s collection and the tortuous road to here itself is a good story that leads us back to about 1910-12, when the picture was probably taken.
-It came about in the Round Tower’s Library Hall, which at that time had long since been emptied of the University Library books and, instead, was used for varying purposes.
+It came about in the Round Tower, whose Library Hall at that time had long since been emptied of the University Library books and, instead, was used for varying purposes.
 During this period theatre-painter Carl Lund (1855-1940) used it as his studio.

 Scenery and Outdoor Decorations